sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 1. It needs to know the message being logged.
 Typically, this is the hash of some file, and that file is distributed together with the proof.
-Then message = H(file).
-The verifier must check that H(message) = CHECKSUM and that the submitter's signature is valid.
+Then `message = H(file)`.
+The verifier must check that the submitter's leaf signature is valid.

-   Q: Checksum is redundant, if it's clear from context which file/message the proof applies to.
-So should we drop it from the proof?

 2. It needs to know the log's public key.
 Verifier must check that the log's signature is valid.

-   Q: Should we care about verifying signature?
-Or are witness signatures enough?
-If we only know the log's keyhash (effectively, the id of the log), that's bound to the tree via the tree head signed by witnesses.

 3. Verifier must check that the inclusion proof is valid.
-No additional information is needed, but the leaf hash must be reconstructed from the proof.
+The leaf hash must be reconstructed from the proof and the `message` hash.

 4. It must know the public keys of some or all of the witnesses, and verify corresponding signatures.